bobmonsour/bobmonsour.com/src/pages/index.md

 {% include 'intro.md' %}

 There's a little more about me on the [About](/about/) page.
-And you can find me at one of the many iconic links in the footer.
+And you can find me at one of the many "iconic" links in the footer.

 <section>
 	<div>